Caring for Others While Caring for Yourself: What Older LGBTQIA+ Caregivers Need to Know

 One of the most impactful findings in this research is the role of internalised identity stigma — negative feelings directed at one's own LGBTQ identity — as a predictor of lower psychological wellbeing.

-For many older LGBTQIA+ adults, decades of social and legal marginalisation have left their mark not just externally but internally and psychologically.
+For many older LGBTQIA+ individuals, decades of social and legal marginalisation have left their mark not just externally but internally and psychologically.
 The shame or discomfort that may have been absorbed during formative years does not always dissolve when society changes.
 It can continue to shape how an individual relates to themselves, their relationships, and their willingness to seek help.

 Therapeutic work that is affirming and culturally informed for individuals in the LGBTQIA+ community can be a way of exploring how to untangle what was learned from what feels authentic to you.

-Caring for Others Matters — So Does Getting Support Yourself
+Caring for Others Matters: So Does Getting Support Yourself

 At Upside Stories, we support individuals approaching midlife and beyond who are in caregiving roles, with a personal focus on the LGBTQIA+ community (meet our clinical psychologist, Bruce).
 If this article resonated with you, please reach out for a free 20-minute consultation to see if we’re a good fit for you.